Dr. Robert Oden

-- To give the student the ability to architect and implement simulation environments using UVM.
+- To give the student the ability to architect and implement layered, class based, simulation environments.

-- Students will be able to verify complex digital designs at block and chip level, identifying the contained bugs, and closing functional coverage, using UVM.
+- Students will be able to verify complex digital designs at block and chip level, identifying the contained bugs, and closing functional coverage, using SystemVerilog.

-- Students will demonstrate an understanding of advanced verification methodologies and industry best practices used in ASIC Verification and their implementation using UVM.
+- Students will demonstrate an understanding of layered test benches used in ASIC (Application-Specific Integrated Circuit) and FPGA (Field-Programmable Gate Array) Verification and their implementation using SystemVerilog.

-The course contains three projects.
+The course contains four (4) projects.
 The projects build upon each other.
 The content created in the first project will be used in the second project.
 The content created in the second project will be used in the third project.
-There will be a test prior to the first and second project to ensure readiness for project development.
+The content used in the third project will be used in the fourth project.
+All concepts required for project development will be covered during lectures.
 Students will have approximately four weeks to complete each project.
-The first two projects will be done individually.
-The third project will be done in groups of five students.
-Projects developed will reflect architectures and techniques typically used for ASIC and FPGA verification of production designs.
+Projects will be done individually.
+Projects will reflect architectures and techniques typically used for ASIC and FPGA verification of production designs.

-The course contains three tests.
+The course contains three (3) tests.
 The first test will be held in week 4 or soon thereafter.
 The second test will be held in week 8 or soon thereafter.
-Test questions reflect typical interview questions on UVM.
+Test questions reflect typical interview questions on SystemVerilog.
 Therefore, tests are closed book and closed-notes.

 The audit requirement is to complete the first project and tests to a B standard or better.